WebKit/WebKit/Introduction.md

 For any bug fix or a feature addition, there should be a new test demonstrating the behavior change caused by the code change.
-If no such test can be written in a reasonable manner (e.g. the fix for a hard-to-reproduce race condition), then the reason writing a tests is impractical should be explained in the accompanying change log.
+If no such test can be written in a reasonable manner (e.g. the fix for a hard-to-reproduce race condition), then the reason writing a tests is impractical should be explained in the accompanying commit message.

 Any patch which introduces new test failures or performance regressions may be reverted.
 It’s in your interest to wait for the Early Warning System to fully build and test your patch on all relevant platforms.